syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Template-Markers.md

 {% endtabs %}

-Here is the screen shot of generated excel in which array of data is bounded.
+The following screenshot represents generated Excel file in which the array of data is bounded.

 ![](Working-with-Template-Markers_images/Working-with-Template_Markers_img2.jpeg)

-You can also add/insert template markers using XlsIO APIs as shown below.
+You can also add or insert template markers using XlsIO APIs as follows.

 {% tabs %}
 {% highlight c# %}